Boston’s ‘Godfather of House Music’ DJ Bruno retires

 “I don’t want people feeling bad,” he said.
 “I want to go out having fun.”

 Bruno said he has been surprised by the outpouring of love and support since the news of his retirement broke.

 “I can’t believe the response,” he said.
 “I was getting calls and people were crying.
 It was shocking.”

-In his various roles as a promoter, record store owner at the now closed Biscuithead Records and as a DJ, he has touched a lot of lives.
-But no matter what realm he worked in, it was all about the music.
+In his various roles as a promoter, a record store owner at the now closed Biscuithead Records and a DJ, he touched a lot of lives.
 For Bruno, making the people move on the dance floor is an art, one he discovered at 18 years old on the fifth floor of the old Strawberries record store in downtown Boston.

 “I used to play music for the customers; I had to play some of everything because we had so many different people coming in,” he said.
 “I wasn’t trying to mix or anything.
 This dude came in.
 A DJ.
 And the guy was like ‘You suck.
 Why are you even working here?’
-I got pissed.
+And I got pissed.
 I practiced mixing day and night at work.
-One night I was there so long they shut down the store and locked me in.
-Also, I’m going to a lot of clubs and hearing other guys like G-Clef and Anastasia spin.”
+One night I was there so long they shut down the store and locked me in.”

-Those influences still drive Bruno.
 Though he is known as the “Godfather Of Boston House Music,” it wasn’t one genre that created his style.
-The Latin, jazz, disco and Haitian music of his childhood met with the rock, hip hop and RandB of his teenage years and melded together.
+The Latin, jazz, disco and Haitian music of his childhood met with the rock, hip hop and R&B of his teenage years and melded together.
 Then came house.
 Though it wasn’t love at first sight.